The book: Investing is not rocket science

 - Finding low fee alternatives to investing with active management

 In reading the book, I was never bored.
 In fact, I felt excited to see what was coming next.
 Even for a guy who has written 2 books on investing, countless articles on the topic and teaching others regularly through my Financial Education Programs for the workplace, the book reminded me of the importance of staying focused and why the principles of investing stands the test of time.

 Although the principles Tom talks about are universal, he has some unique perspectives given his experiences and positions in the financial industry.
-I love some of the analogies and stories in his articles but that’s probably why I’ve read and look forward to his articles to begin with.
+I love some of the analogies and stories in his articles but that’s probably why I’ve read and looked forward to his articles, to begin with.